rumeysskara/quickly-web-manager/README.md

 For Firefox, all links are always opened within the Quickly, directly.
 To open a link in your main browser, right-click anywhere, select 'Copy link location' and paste the link in your main browser.

+Chromium and Chrome open external links in the main browser.

 # How can I run keyboard Shortcuts?

 Ctrl+N - Add